 Voices of Hope Documentary Series

-Beginning in May, Maine Public will share stories of recovery from across the state with the program, Voices of Hope: The Rugged Road to Recovery.
 Voices of Hope is a documentary series aimed at reducing the stigma associated with substance use disorder, interviewing young people sharing their recovery stories.
 This documentary series was created for use in classrooms to facilitate conversations about the use of chemicals and their consequences.
-This in-depth documentary series dives into how substance use disorder is affecting lives across the state.
+This in-depth documentary series dives into how substance use disorder is affecting lives across the state of Maine.

 Maine Public’s broadcast of Voice of Hope has been made possible through the generous support of Kennebunk Savings, Crossroads and the Maine Medical Association Center for Quality Improvement.